tengkuizdihar/competitive-fps/documents/PROPOSAL.md

 ## Interaction

 TODO: explain the way that player can interact with the world.
-Dropping guns and utilities for their friends, defusing the bomb, opening and closing doors, manipulating sound cues like going through a checkpoint, killing a teammate, pinging a location, drawing on the map, voice chat, and team/inter-team chat etc.
+Dropping guns and utilities for their friends, defusing the bomb, opening and closing doors, manipulating sound cues like going through a checkpoint, killing a teammate, pinging a location, drawing on the map

+## Communication

+TODO: voice chat, and team/inter-team chat etc.

 # Media